KantasOnur/objLoader/README.md

 This project is for learning purposes related to OpenGL.
-It also aims to help in getting more comfortable with C++.
+It also aims to help me get more comfortable with C++.
 It intends to load obj files.
 Currently being worked on.